 By default (Infinity Slayer), the gametype includes personal ordnance.

-SWAT - Originated as a custom gametype in Halo 2.
+SWAT - Originated as a custom gametype in Halo 2 built for "realism".
 Players have two loadouts to choose from: one with the DMR and one with the Battle Rifle.
-Both loadouts include a Magnum, no Frag Grenades, and no abilities.
+Both loadouts include a Magnum and no abilities.
 Players have no access to grenades, no shields, no ordnance of any kind, and no motion tracker.
 Friendly fire is disabled.
-Headshots are instant kill.
-Three bullets (from DMR/Magnum) or three bursts (from Battle Rifle) anywhere else on the enemy are enough to kill.
+Headshots are instant kill while three bullets (from DMR/Magnum) or three bursts (from Battle Rifle) anywhere else on the enemy are enough to kill.

 - Snipers - Players spawn with a Sniper Rifle (with infinite ammo), no secondary weapon, and no abilities.
 Players have no access to grenades, no ordnance of any kind, and no motion tracker.
 Death cam and friendly fire are disabled.
 Players must wait five seconds before respawning.

 - Shotty Snipers - Similar to Snipers, but players also spawn with a Shotgun (also with infinite ammo) and two Frag Grenades.

 Used primarily for the SWAT playlist, these variants are built for a "realism" experience (where players rely on basic precision weapons and have no shields, making headshots very reliant).

 The traditional SWAT variant is included in the base game.

 - Forerunner SWAT - Similar to SWAT, but players instead spawn with a LightRifle (with infinite ammo), a Boltshot (also with infinite ammo), and Pulse Grenades.